 We operate a child-safe policy; parents are always welcome to stay and watch at any of the classes – in fact there are always some parents in observance at every lesson.
 Please feel free to come and watch any of the classes and chat to other parents to find out their views on our lessons!

-Please see our Instructors page for more information.
+Please see our Instructors page and safeguarding page for more information.

 Can Children Enter Competitions?